microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/reportroot-getm365appplatformusercounts.md

 ### <a name="example-2-json-output"></a>Exemplo 2: saída JSON

-A seguir está um exemplo que retorna JSON.
+A seguir, um exemplo que retorna JSON.

 #### <a name="request"></a>Solicitação

-A seguir está um exemplo da solicitação para obter a **propriedade de** conteúdo.
+A seguir, um exemplo da solicitação para obter a **propriedade de** conteúdo.